vtex/shoreline/templates/Documentation.md

 ## 5. Code example
-For each variation, include code examples in:
+For each variation, include code examples in React.

-- CSS

-- React

 ## 6. Props